amiani/codeconomy/README.md

-# Codeconomy
+# Space Code

-A programming game experiment.
+A programming game in space.